zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 2. Find the property `APIML_MAX_CONNECTIONS_PER_ROUTE` and set the value to an appropriate positive integer.
 3. Find the property `APIML_MAX_TOTAL_CONNECTIONS` and set the value to an appropriate positive integer.

+# API Mediation Layer as a standalone component

+By default Gateway, Zowe System Services and Virtual Desktop are started when Zowe runs.
+To limit consumed resources when the Virtual Desktop or Zowe System Services aren't needed it's possible to specify components started in the context of Zowe.
+There is no change needed during the installation process to support this setup.

+Once Zowe is installed, use the following procedure to limit the started components.

+**Follow these steps:**

+1. Open the file `<Zowe instance directory>/instance.env`.
+2. Find the property `LAUNCH_COMPONENT_GROUPS` and set `GATEWAY`
+3. Restart Zowe&trade.

+To learn more about the related section of the environment file visit [Create and Configure instance Directory](../configure-instance-directory.md#component-groups)